 6. Founders Day and anniversary celebrations

-Founders Day is always a big deal whether it’s the 250th or 25th anniversary.
-Alumni leaders should find out what headquarters has planned and collaborate with chapters.
-Most will have a national fundraising event and/or special gathering to honor their founders’ ideals and celebrate the continued commitment of membership.
-Anniversary celebrations for special dates can be hosted online or on location; reunions can incite older members to return to campus and see how their legacy thrives.
+Founders Day is always a big deal whether it’s the 150th or 25th anniversary.
+Plan a special gathering to honor founders’ ideals and celebrate the continued commitment of membership.
+You can also tie in a fundraising campaign to benefit the undergrad chapter.
+Whatever you plan to do, make sure to invite headquarters and have someone attend and do a short presentation as a representative of the international organization.
+Kick event promotion up a notch by getting a steering committee together to get the word out through social media, emails, and calls.
+Anniversary celebrations for special dates should be hosted on location; reunion weekends can incite older members to return to campus and see how their legacy thrives.
 Small events can really decorate an anniversary celebration — i.e., a silent auction with campus memorabilia or a meet and greet with undergrad members.

 7. Social media contests and holiday events